 Wait a second.
 Isn’t enterprise IoT the next big thing?

 I’m sure the reasons for these results are partly due to the same IT challenges any technical project faces.
 They may even be exacerbated by rapidly changing standards and technologies used by IoT devices.
 Think radios, protocols, security approaches, etc… But the blame for any decreased IoT activities in business can’t solely be on IT’s shoulders.
 I suspect the business side of the house — which generally drives IT needs — haven’t fully caught up with this rapidly changing world where everything is connected.
+Some people are still struggling with the concept of opting to try an employee time clock app to track when staff are working off site, so these other updates will take some time to be fully understood by businesses.
 By that, I mean business units don’t yet understand the benefits that the internet of things can offer.
 It comes as no surprise though when companies decide to take it upon themselves and use services that professional it consulting companies have to offer a business.
 As we all know that technology is always evolving, we might as well use it to our advantage and help grow your business effectively.

 Creating “smart objects” in the enterprise